Visteon Dockable Entertainment

-The Visteon Dockable Entertainment System (officially referred to as Dockable Entertainment featuring Game Boy Advance) is a portable DVD player created by Visteon in 2006 for the US market at an MSRP of $1299 USD.
+The Visteon Dockable Entertainment System (Note: officially referred to as Dockable Entertainment featuring Game Boy Advance) is a portable DVD player with the secondary function of operating as a Game Boy Advance handheld video game console.
+Licensed by Nintendo, it was manufactured by Visteon and released in 2006 for the US market at an MSRP of $1300 USD.

+Background

 The player is notable for containing officially licensed Game Boy Advance hardware, as Visteon partnered with Nintendo to announce the product at CES 2006.
 Initially due out in April, the product was then delayed to May before finally launching in July of that year.
-To celebrate the product's launch Visteon held a photography and writing contest.

 The device was not sold at general retailers, but rather at car dealerships in combination with a roof docking head mount for installation, or already equipped in select models of certain vehicles.

 On April 1, 2008, Visteon introduced a model mounted into headrests for $1699.
 Later that year the company expressed interest in creating similar products for the Nintendo DS and Wii platforms, though neither materialized.